Skip to content

 Reducing the effective rate legally

 Common planning levers used globally include using tax-advantaged wrappers (retirement accounts, savings schemes) that shelter gains from capital gains tax entirely, harvesting losses in the same tax year to offset gains, spreading disposals across tax years to stay within annual exemption bands if the local system offers them, and gifting to a lower-rate spouse before disposal if permitted.
-Specifics vary by country; check local rules before planning.
+Specifics vary by country.

 What this calculator does not model

 This is a simple gain-times-rate estimate.
 It does not model rate tiers (progressive capital gains schedules used in some countries), depreciation recapture on property, wash-sale rules, holding-period adjustments between short-term and long-term, or cross-border complications.
-For anything above a basic disposal estimate, consult a qualified tax professional in your jurisdiction.
+Anything above a basic disposal estimate can involve additional complexity that varies by country.

 Example Scenario